vinhnx/Ciapre.tmTheme/README.md

 ## License ##

-Do whatever you want.
+Well, you can do whatever you want.
 This is not big deal.

 ***

-~ Happy coding & keep being awesome! ♥ :octocat::shipit:
+~ Hope you like it! :)